ronny-rentner/ultraimport/README.md

-# ultraimport -  File-based Python Imports
+# ultraimport

-`ultraimport` gives you reliable, local imports -- no matter how you run your code.
+Reliable, file system based imports -- no matter how you run your code.

 **Features**:
 - import any file from the file system as Python code